 Importantly, our baselines are established by turning Blutip technology on and off every haul cycle.
-This gives us thousands of 30-minute baselines over a typical 8-12 week trial.
+This gives us thousands of 30-minute baselines over a typical 8-12 week deployment.
 Our competitors' baselines are usually 1-2 months long, with one transition from on to off.

 Most factors affecting fuel consumption in a mine change gradually.
 For example:

 - A truck is assigned to the same pit and route for hours at a time